rslifka/fate_of_all_fools/README.md

 # Installation and Configuration

 1. Install [Tampermonkey](https://Tampermonkey.net/).
-It may work with other UserScript extensions though I haven't tried, and won't, but you're welcome to! ¯\\_(ツ)_/¯
+It may work with other UserScript extensions though I haven't tried, and won't, but you're welcome to!
-1. FOAF is hosted over on OpenUserJS; [one-click install](https://openuserjs.org/scripts/rslifka/FateOfAllFools_-_DIM_Customization) from there. **At this point you're good to go!** The only trouble that you'll be look at my weapon assessments and not your own, which is sort of the whole point of this UserScript ;)
+1. FOAF is hosted over on OpenUserJS; [one-click install](https://openuserjs.org/scripts/rslifka/FateOfAllFools_-_DIM_Customization).
+You're good to go!
+The only trouble that you'll be look at my weapon assessments and not your own, which is sort of the whole point of this UserScript ;)
 1. Duplicate my [weapon assessments sheet](https://docs.google.com/spreadsheets/d/16BO3r1B5vuLtCnR06l_rtCl_WlWVDkg_9C9Gu-v-xi4/edit?usp=sharing) as a starting point (`File` => `Make a copy...`).
 1. Ensure that your sheet is published to the web (`File` => `Publish to the Web...`) and that in publish settings you've selected `Entire Document` and `Tab-seperated values (.tsv)`.
 1. Open DIM.